-• America Walks the community level.
+- America Walks the community level. - Advocacy Advance www.advocacyadvance.org/

-Advocacy Advance www.advocacyadvance.org/ to increase biking and walking in their communities.
+KABOOM! kaboom.org/grants

-KABOOM!
+Since 1996, KABOOM! has collaborated with partners to build, open or improve more than 16,700 playgrounds across the country.
+KABOOM!'s work is community-driven; which means that projects seek to build trusting relationships, center community voices, and engage diverse stakeholders.
+KABOOM! does this by working hand in hand with a community's kids and adults to design, plan for, and build community playspaces.
+KABOOM! builds playspaces in partnership with child-serving nonprofits and municipal agencies.
+KABOOM!'s projects are an incredible opportunity to build new and exciting places for kids and teens to play.

-kaboom.org/grants Since 1996, KABOOM! has collaborated with partners to build, open or improve more than 16,700 playgrounds across the country.
-Our work is community-driven; which means that our projects seek to build trusting relationships, center community voices, and engage diverse stakeholders.
-We do this by working hand in hand with your kids and adults to design, plan for, and build your community playspace.
-We build playspaces in partnership with child-serving nonprofits and municipal agencies.
-Our projects are an incredible opportunity to build new and exciting places for kids and teens to play.
+Other Federal Grants

-Other Federal Grants https://www.grants.gov/web/grants/search-grants.html americawalks.org/programs/community-change-grants/
+americawalks.org/programs/community-change-grants/